mattstyles/grunt-banner/README.md

 The text to use as a banner.
 Templated strings are perfectly acceptable and encouraged.

+#### options.pattern
+Type: `String`

+Allows the banner to be added only if the supplied pattern matches.

 #### options.linebreak
 Type: `Boolean`
 Default value: `true`